Learn how to get the most out of the service every month.

-Whether you are a one-man show, a startup, an agency or a big time company,
+Whether you are a one-man show, a startup, an agency, or a big-time company,

 we got you covered! 🙌🏻

 ManyPixels promotes a people to people attitude.
-Our collaboration includes everything that needs to be done between submitting your projects briefs and taking ownership of your deliverables.
+Our collaboration includes everything that needs to be done between submitting your project briefs and taking ownership of your deliverables.
 You can think of yourself as the task manager and the process as a collaboration between yourself and your assigned ManyPixels designers, where the most efficient approach is always communication.
 Our team cannot yet read minds so the more into detail you can go regarding what you need and how it fits into your business, the faster you will obtain a perfect matching end result. 🙌🏻

 In our experience, the most successful collaborations are the ones where our designers and clients are equally involved in the creative process.